 The second hotel on my 2020 Coronavirus Tour, I stayed for one night on Wednesday, February 19th.
 Given that the entire property was a ghost town, I had no problem checking in early at 12:00 pm.
-It was a maze to get to the room, first having to go through one set of elevators to the 6th floor, and then transferring again, but they had staff on hand to ensure the transit went smoothly.
+It was a maze to get to the room, first having to go through one set of elevators to the 6th floor, and then transferring again, but they had staff on hand to ensure a smooth transit.

 I had booked a Standard Room through C Trip for $667 Mops, which was a savings of about $140, had I gone through the Landmark site itself.
 When I got to my room on the 16th floor of the West Wing, number 1619, I couldn’t believe how large it was.

-Indeed, I had scored a free upgrade to a Deluxe King, which has a going rate of about $1170 per night.
+Indeed, I had scored a free upgrade to a Grand Deluxe King, which has a going rate of about $1300 per night.

-It’s one of those bathrooms that you could hold meetings in, where five women could easily stand in front of the side by side dual power sinks and faucets getting ready for the night (hopefully as you monitor and give instructions from the bathtub.)
+It’s one of those bathrooms that you could hold meetings in, where five women could easily stand in front of the side by side power sinks and faucets getting ready for the night (hopefully as you monitor and give instructions laid out in the bathtub.)

-Toiletries were above average, provided by L’Occitane, and the whole space just looked really sharp, the white marble on black floor tile colour scheme working particularly well.
+Toiletries were above average, provided by L’Occitane, and the whole space just looked really sharp, the white marble on black floor tile colour scheme a fantastic combination.

-Even when the Deluxe King is the full normal price ($1170), I think it’d still be worth considering, given its abundance of space and classy retro furnishings; in particular, the regal curtains, lamps, chairs, desk and bedside table.
+Even when the Deluxe King is the full normal price (around $1350), I think it’d still be worth considering, given its abundance of space and classy retro furnishings; in particular, the regal curtains, lamps, chairs, desk and bedside table.

 The room exude the same sort of history and elegance that ones at the Lisboa do, just upgraded slightly from 1970 to 1979, which you just don’t get in newer hotels.
-So yeah, the Landmark rooms have some swagger, they have some style, they have some panache, and above all, they have some fantastic value.
+So yeah, the Landmark rooms do have some style, they do have some swagger, they do have some panache, and above all, they do have some fantastic value.
 It truly exceeded my expectations 100%.